dchaws/DrawGraph/README.md

     cd Examples
     for i in mat*.txt;do ../drawgraph -H < $i > ${i/txt/tex};latex ${i/txt/tex};dvipdf ${i/txt/dvi};done

-## Edge-edge Adjacency to Vertex-Vertex Adjacency
+## Edge-Edge Adjacency to Vertex-Vertex Adjacency

 The program arr2mat is a utility to convert a list of directed edges to an adjacency matrix format.